carbon-design-system/carbon-for-ibm-dotcom/packages/web-components/docs/markdown-contents.md

 ### Rendering markdown on server

-While `<dds-content-*-copy>` provides an easy way to use markdown for `<dds-content-*>`, it requires markdown parser and HTML sanitizer has to be downloaded and run in browser.
+While `<c4d-content-*-copy>` provides an easy way to use markdown for `<c4d-content-*>`, it requires markdown parser and HTML sanitizer has to be downloaded and run in browser.
 To reduce the cost of downloading and running, especially if the target network and device environment is limiting, rendering markdown on server is often helpful.

 For example, a Handlebars helper that works with the Carbon for IBM.com [`markdownToHtml` utility](https://github.com/carbon-design-system/carbon-for-ibm-dotcom/blob/v1.12.0/packages/utilities/src/utilities/markdownToHtml/markdownToHtml.js) can be defined to convert generated HTML from markdown content: